-The Seattle Metals Guild sponsors and produces 2-5 workshops per year in the field of jewelry and metalsmithing as well as other related subjects.
+The Seattle Metals Guild sponsors and produces workshops in the field of jewelry and metalsmithing as well as other related subjects.
 Our mission is to supply excellent instruction and quality content in specialized areas of interest to our membership and the metals community in and around the Seattle area.
 Outstanding instructors from across the country, as well as local talent have been brought in over the years including Helen Shirk, Fred Fenster, Mary Lee Hu, Marilyn and Jack daSilva, Tim McCreight, Lisa Gralnick, Harriete Estel Berman, and Arthur Hash just to mention a few.

 Seattle Metals Guild workshops are run as close to cost as possible so that they are accessible to as many people as possible.
 On top of that, SMG members receive a discounted workshop price and early notification of workshop opportunities.
 Attending an SMG workshop offers members the chance to share the experience with other members, getting to know them better in an atmosphere of discovery and excited learning.

 If you are interested in being on the workshop committee, please email email@example.com for more information.

 Sunday and Monday, October 20-21, 9:30am – 5:30pm

 Cost: SMG members: $247 (includes $20 material fee), non SMG members: $292

 Join talented and prolific Portland based holloware artist, Greg Wilbur, for a two-day workshop in conjunction with SMG’s annual symposium.
 Using metal hammers and stakes, transform a 6″ flat sheet of copper into a seamless bowl/vessel.
 Open to all levels of student experience.
 Greg is a hands-on teacher who will stress efficiency and safety.
 Some hand strength required.
 Other objects may be made as well for more advanced students.
 There will be some patina exploration.